 N’Ko is one of a startling number of indigenous scripts from West Africa, and (along with Vai) one of the most successful.
-It was created around 1949 by Souleymane Kanté of Kankan, Guinea, in order to write the Mandenkan languages of Mali, Guinea, Gambia, Ivory Coast, Burkina Faso, Senegal, Liberia, Guinea-Bissau and Sierra Leone.
+It was created around 1949, by Soloymana Kanté of Kankan, Guinea, in order to write the Mandenkan languages of Mali, Guinea, Gambia, Côte d’Ivoire, Burkina Faso, Senegal, Liberia, Guinea-Bissau and Sierra Leone.

 Kanté reportedly created the script in a defiant spirit – in response to a newspaper article reflecting the colonial misconception that Africans were culturally inferior due to their lack of indigenous writing systems.

 N’Ko – which means “I say” in all the Manding languages – was invented in Bingerville, Côte d’Ivoire and then brought to Kanté’s natal region of Kankan, Guinea before being disseminated into other Manding-speaking parts of West Africa, where Kanté committed himself to helping the speakers of Mande languages achieve literacy in his writing system.
 As a result, he authored works on many subjects – the history of the Mande people, science, healing arts, mathematics and religion – writing the books himself, by hand.

 Since its invention, the alphabet has acquired a life of its own.
 A grassroots movement promoting literacy by using the N’Ko alphabet has blossomed across West Africa from Gambia to Nigeria, wherever there are speakers of Mande languages, despite the fact that these countries use French and English as official languages.